PeterCamilleri/CX16/utilities/assist_16/README.md

 *Notes:*
 * Unlike the native _cmp_ instruction, the cmp_16 macro sets all the flags needed to work with both unsigned and signed arguments.
+This also means that the V flag needs to be considered for signed data.
+You can do this explicitly as shown in the example of you can use the signed composite branches found in the branches portion of this collection.
 * Optimized for special cases like values of $xx00.

 *Clobbers:*